Welcome to Part 2 of:

 Thus as the political fortunes of Israel grew, and when Israel conquered the Canaanites, their gods’ and goddesses’ powers, epithets and feats were ascribed to Yahweh and the Yahwists religion.
 And at this time, Yahweh being made GOD of Judah was not yet made the one and only GOD.
 This didn’t happen until they completely demonized and usurped the Canaanite Pantheon to where Yahweh is seen as taking over El, and El Elyon as GOD of the Mountains..
 This along with El’s wife Asherah giving the archeological evidence here:

 For from his enemies by his Asherah he has saved him.

 In fact, the Israelites were still very much polytheistic here, and they still adored Asherah as the Mother of Heaven, or the consort of El, El Elyon, or Yahweh.
-It wasn’t until around 600 BCE did we have Monotheism start taking root by strict Yahwists and reformists, and where Ahserah was seemingly edited out of the bible as Yahweh’s consort as one of the spoils of war.
+It wasn’t until around 600 BCE did we have Monotheism start taking root by strict Yahwists and reformists, and where Asherah was seemingly edited out of the Bible as Yahweh’s consort as one of the spoils of war.
 It is here where Yahwism became monotheistic and considered all other GODs as false idols to which included Asherah.
-Professor Bill Dever, discusses archaeological evidence for Asherah as the consort of Yahweh:
+Professor Bill Dever discusses archaeological evidence for Asherah as the consort of Yahweh:

 Asherah was, of course, finally driven underground by the reformist parties that :edited the Hebrew Bible.
 In its final form she is written out of the text.
 Hence, she :disappeared and all her cult imagery with her when Jewish monotheism at last :triumphed in the period after the Israelites returned from the Babylonian exile. :But Asherah was once alive and well; modern archaeology has in fact resurrected :her.
 Her “houses,” now vacant, were once occupied.
 Here she was “at home” for :many of the masses in ancient Israel.